Culture & history

-The story of the Husqvarna company – based in the village of the same name but spelt Huskvarna – is a long one, stretching back an impressive 300 years.
+The story of the Husqvarna company – based in the village of the same name but spelled Huskvarna – is a long one, going back an impressive 300 years.
 In premises that until the 1940s were home to the weapons workshop, visitors can explore exhibitions that bring the story of the company’s extensive production to life.
 It all started with weapons, which in the second half of the 19th century gradually came to be supplemented by civilian items.
 The list of products is a long one, and today the Husqvarna Group is the world’s largest manufacturer of outdoor power products such as chainsaws and lawn mowers.

 MX World Collection

 The man behind the impressive motocross exhibition in Vimmerby is Magnus Frodig: a private individual, racing driver and motocross enthusiast of grand proportions.
 When his private collection of world-championship motocross bikes became too large to keep at home, he decided to share it with the world.
 The MX World Collection comprises 230 bikes, all with a unique story to tell.
 The museum showcases both unique technical innovations and bikes ridden by legends of motocross and enduro.
 A truly fascinating experience and a museum out of the ordinary!